 Adult Grief Support Group

-Provides children with the tools to cope with the loss of a parent, grandparent, sibling, or close friend.
-Held every summer, this three-day camp is facilitated by trained hospice volunteers.
-Call (208) 265-1179 to reserve your spot.
+This camp provides children with the tools to cope with the loss of a parent, grandparent, sibling, or close friend.
+Held in June, this three-day camp is facilitated by trained hospice volunteers.
+Call (208) 265-1179 for an application and to reserve your spot.

 Bonner Community Hospice is your resource for books containing information about death, dying and bereavement.
 Please visit the library in our office, located in the hospital, Monday through Friday from 8:00 a.m. - 4:30 p.m.